johnssproul/RepeatProfiler/output/index.md

 Here, there is one folder named `[refname]_output` for each reference.
 This folder will have output related to that reference.
 More on that can be found below.

-### `ReadMe.txt`
+### `README.txt`

 ![readme](readme.png)

-This read me tells you how internal index numbers used by the pipeline correspond to your input samples.
+This README tells you how internal index numbers used by the pipeline correspond to your input samples.
 These indices appear on reference-specific output folders.
 For example in a folder named 'refname_output_001', the '001' indicates this folder has output for the first set of sample reads processed by the pipeline.

+### `Run_summary.csv`

-<pre>Output also includes the Run_summary.csv table.
+Output also includes the Run_summary.csv table.
 It contains information about the references you used (e.g. length), average coverage, percent coverage, etc. Since this run included the '-singlecopy' flag which normalizes coverage based on single-copy genes, there will be some info about single copy genes at the bottom of the table.

 In this table each row summarizes results of mapping reads from a given sample to a single reference seqeuence.
-So if you had a run with reads from four samples, and four reference sequences, this table would include 16 rows, with four for each reference sequence corresponding to each of the four samples that were mapped.</pre>
+So if you had a run with reads from four samples, and four reference sequences, this table would include 16 rows, with four for each reference sequence corresponding to each of the four samples that were mapped.

 ### `plots_single_copy`